The AAA Framework — Follow-Through That Holds · KwanHoward.com

 The Right Rail — Build the environment

-Consistency isn't willpower.
-It's not white-knuckling your way through every week.
-Consistency is the intentionality you put into everything else in the operation — the follow-up cadence, the positive reinforcement when the standard is hit, the environment you build around your team.
+Consistency is not willpower.
+It is the intentionality you build around the work — the follow-up cadence, the reinforcement when the standard is hit, the reminders that should live in the system instead of your head.

-A manager who has one great accountability conversation and then disappears hasn't built consistency.
-They've had a moment.
-Consistency is what turns that moment into a culture.
-It's what makes the standard feel real instead of situational.
+A leader who has one strong conversation and then disappears has not built consistency.
+They had a moment.
+Consistency turns the moment into a system, so the standard feels real instead of situational.

 The Three Rungs

 The rungs are checked in sequence — always.
 Awareness first, then Ability, then Agreement.
-You can't skip ahead.
-A problem at rung one means rung two and three never had a fair chance.
+You cannot skip ahead.
+If the work was not clear, doable, and owned, follow-through was already at risk.

 01